APThreatHunter: An automated planning-based threat hunting framework

 \section{Related work}

-Threat hunting has emerged as a critical proactive defense mechanism in enterprise security, and recent surveys and systematic reviews document both operational practices and research trends \cite{mahb_surv}.
-Industry studies report that hypothesis driven hunting and contextual analysis remain central to practitioner workflows, while academic reviews highlight progress in behavior based detection and the limitations of purely statistical approaches.
+Threat hunting has emerged as a critical proactive defence mechanism in enterprise security, and recent surveys and systematic reviews document both operational practices and research trends \cite{mahb_surv}.
+Industry studies report that hypothesis driven hunting and contextual analysis remain central to practitioner workflows, while academic reviews highlight progress in behaviour based detection and the limitations of purely statistical approaches.
 Together these works motivate richer, context aware hunting methods that fuse multiple data sources to produce more reliable and actionable hypotheses \cite{SANS}.
 Research that automates hypothesis generation or ranks candidate attack explanations has advanced rapidly. \citet{nour_automa} proposed AUTOMA, an automated pipeline that generates variants of attack hypotheses from threat intelligence and telemetry using knowledge discovery techniques, explicitly producing candidate hypotheses for human analysts to validate. \citet{kaiser_attack_hypotheses} developed a method that fuses threat intelligence knowledge graphs with probabilistic reasoning to infer likely TTPs while proposing plausible attack paths from noisy evidence; their threat intelligence knowledge base demonstrates how multi level cyber threat intelligence (CTI) can be encoded and queried to produce ranked hunting hypotheses. \citet{ferdjouni2024threatscout} developed ThreatScout, an automated threat search system that leverages machine reasoning to convert telemetry and contextual signals into hunting actions and demonstrated its application in multiple profiles of threat actors.

 Recent Android focused research increasingly emphasizes automatic mapping of app traces and runtime telemetry into candidate TTP for investigators. \citet{xu_dva} proposed DVa, a dynamic execution and symbolic malware analysis pipeline that extracts targeted victims, abuse vectors, and persistence mechanisms from Android accessibility malware and produces concrete, malware specific hypotheses for investigators. \citet{RARIKKAT_DroidTTP} introduced DroidTTP, which maps Android app behaviors to MITRE ATT\&CK tactics and techniques using feature engineering, machine learning, and large language models to predict TTPs from APK artifacts and runtime traces. \citet{Alam_Ladder} presented LADDER, a CTI extraction framework that derives structured attack patterns from external reports and aligns them with ATT\&CK patterns including Android relevant phases. \citet{Fairbanks_FG_android} use control flow and graph analysis to identify ATT\&CK tactics inside Android malware control flow, providing an automated path from low level code artifacts to technique level hypotheses.